Q: What do the following all have in common? …

 |Unless specified there are no official dress requirements, so wear something comfortable and don’t feel that you have to wear a suit if you don’t want to.||** Be on time **|

 |** Be yourself **||Don’t be afraid to say ‘no’ or ‘I don’t know’: the interviewer is not setting out to trap or fool you.
 They want to see how you think, not what you know.
 Generally the interviewer should guide you through to an answer and give you clues as to whether you are heading in the right direction; the last thing they want is someone who is too proud to learn.|

 Bear in mind that the tougher an interview appears to you, the better it may be going.
 If the interviewer has to work hard to push you to the limits, it demonstrates a good level of potential.
 An aggressive interview provides an opportunity for you to really show what you can do and fight your corner.

 |LISTENING to the interviewer and taking their point into account.||…BALANCE…||Maintaining and DEFENDING your own views.|

 Try and back up your arguments with examples.
 Conversely don’t dig yourself into a hole – if you can no longer defend your argument then back down, the interviewer knows their subject backwards and there is no shame in them proving you wrong.

 Panel interviews are more common at Oxford than at Cambridge.
 You shouldn’t let these intimidate you and be confident that a more subjective view may work in your favour.

 What are interviewers looking for?

 You should be able to speak about your subject as if it really matters to you.
-Your enthusiasm should come across in the extra curricular knowledge you can bring to the conversation ad being able to discuss new ideas.
+Your enthusiasm should come across in the extra-curricular knowledge you can bring to the conversation and your ability to discuss new ideas.

 TIPS: Read beyond A-level, volunteer information, enjoy it!